Aydon Castle Cottage

 The cottage is semi-detached with an enclosed lawned garden to the front and the side of the property.
 Guests benefit from discounted entry to Aydon Castle which is owned by English Heritage for a fascinating insight into its rich history, while the walled orchard offers a perfect spot for a summer picnic.
 Aydon Castle also welcomes dogs which is an added bonus, while a tranquil countryside trail will lead you into the pretty village of Corbridge when an afternoon of fresh country air beckons.

-A final added perk, just five miles from Matfen Hall Hotel, guests to Aydon Castle Cottage are able to use the swimming and leisure club facilities at the Hall free of charge – a perfect spot to indulge in a little pampering time perhaps!
+A final added perk, just five miles from Matfen Hall Hotel, guests to Aydon Castle Cottage have complimentary use of the swimming pool, sauna, steam room and leisure club facilities at the Hall – a perfect spot to indulge in a little pampering time perhaps!